seinecle/blog/_posts/2025-09-04-ai-robotics-china.md

   </a>
 </div>

-In this talk, Laurent Alexandre highlighted a difference in progress rates between AI and robotics: AI is software based (not only, but significantly) and software has an exponential rate of development.
+In this talk, Laurent Alexandre highlighted a difference in progress rates between AI and robotics: AI is software based (not only, but significantly).
+Software has an exponential rate of development.
-Robotics is hardware, which has a slower pace of development.
+In contrast robotics is hardware (largely), which has a slower pace of development.
-**For this reason we should expect great strides on the AI front, and a somewhat less exciting newsfront on robotics.**
+**For this reason we should expect great strides on the AI front, and a somewhat less exciting front on robotics.**
-This is how I interpreted the argument at least, and it struck me as a great insight, even if in hindsight I could have derived it from the ['bits are easier to move than atoms' adage from 1995](https://en.wikipedia.org/wiki/Being_Digital).
+This is how I interpreted the argument and it struck me as a great insight, even if in hindsight I could have derived it from the ['bits are easier to move than atoms' adage from 1995](https://en.wikipedia.org/wiki/Being_Digital).

-Anyway, my point is to say that in 2025 the development of robotics, especially in China, should not make us draw too sharp a distinction between the domains of AI and robotics, in terms of product development and economic impact.
+Anyway, my point is to say that today, in 2025, the development of robotics leveraging generative AI for their "behavior", especially in China, should not make us draw too sharp a distinction between the domains of AI and robotics in terms of product development and economic impact.
-Some might react with "duh, of course Clement you are the only one who would draw such a silly distinction".
+Some might react with "duh, of course, Clement, you are the only one who would draw such a silly distinction".

-But may I remind you of the not-so-long-ago period (2015-2022, I'd say) when we were witnessing the quick progress of machine learning in all directions, while on the robotics front we were just with Boston Dynamics posting ~ 2 videos per year [with a robot doing parkour](https://www.youtube.com/watch?v=tF4DML7FIWk)?
+But may I remind you of the not-so-long-ago period (2015-2022, I'd say) when we were witnessing the quick progress of machine learning in all directions, while on the robotics front we mostly saw Boston Dynamics posting about two videos per year [with a robot doing parkour](https://www.youtube.com/watch?v=tF4DML7FIWk)?

-In the past months I read postings that made me realize that especially with "generative AI inside", robotics is now an industry that is developing in the direction of consumer products and that can change fundamentals of our culture, with humanoid robots.
+In the past months a number of postings made me realize that, especially with 'generative AI inside,' robotics is now an industry that is developing in the direction of consumer products and that can change fundamentals of our culture, with humanoid robots.
 Not just welding arms in factories.
 A few examples:

-### September 26 2024: largest drone display in China
+### September 26, 2024: largest drone display in China
 <div style="display: flex; justify-content: center;">
   <a href="https://www.youtube.com/watch?v=LpaSXwpKzGk" target="_blank" rel="noopener noreferrer">
     <img src="https://github.com/user-attachments/assets/fe0eb6fd-a3d5-4e29-8ee0-b21b829cf357" alt="Largest drone display in China in 2024" style="max-width: 100%; width: 360px; height: auto;">